Start where you are. Use what you have. Do what you can. ~ Arthur Ashe

 You’ll need to make an account on Paizo.
 If you select the ‘Create a Character’ tab on that link, you should be able to get through all your registrations easily.

 If you are already familiar with Pathfinder RPG, but new to Society play, this will be a fairly simple transition.
-A simple breakdown of a Society session is as follows: You’ll sit down at the table with 2-6 other players and a GM.
+The breakdown of a Society session is as follows: You’ll sit down at the table with 2-6 other players and a GM.
 The GM will then brief the players on their mission.
 The players will then accomplish this mission to the best of their abilities.
 They will then be given a chronicle sheet detailing what their rewards are, including any boons usable in the future.
 All of the rules specific to society play are in the Pathfinder Society Roleplaying Guild Guide.
-This includes which non-Core races (human, elf, dwarf, etc.) are available for play in the current season.
+This includes which non-Core races (Core races are those from the Core Rulebook: human, elf, dwarf, etc.) are available for play in the current season.

 If you are not familiar with the core concepts of Pathfinder RPG, don’t panic.
 You can find the vast majority of the rules you will use consistently on Pathfinder Reference Document (PRD), which is publicly available.
 The panel on the left will take you to the various categories of rules in most of the ‘hardcover’ texts the game uses.
 One should give the Getting Started and the Combat sections of the Core Rulebook a read after your first or second game.
 It’s best to just ‘go for it’ and get taught by the other players as you play for a game or two, but you’ll need to read to really get a feel for the finer points after that.
 It’s actually a pretty fun rule-set to read, in my opinion.